giantswarm/docs/src/content/getting-started/prepare-your-provider-account/azure/_index.md

 ## Step 1: Service quotas {#quotas}

 Azure enforces [service quota through all cloud services](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).
-The following overview lists the usual resources you may adjust depending on number of clusters and their size planned to be deployed:
+The following overview lists the usual resources you may adjust, depending on number and size of clusters planned to be deployed:

 ![Azure quotas list](./quotas_general.png)